Guveren/Assignment2/Azoom_Nguveren_A2_README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 Essentially, our mission here is to host a resume on a GitHub page.
-Further down below, are step by step guidelines on how to accomplish the this task.
+Further down below, are step by step guidelines on how to accomplish this task.

 ## Audience
 This is intended for individuals with no prior knowledge with GitHub or Git, Jekyll, Markdown and little experience using atom.
 It focuses on a plain approach to familiarize individuals with these tools to improve technical communication in the tech community.
 ### 1.0.
 Prerequisites
-What things you need to install the software and how to install them.
 Some of items we will need to achieve hosting a resume on a GitHub page is listed as follows:

 * A Resume *written in markdown*
 * Text Editor (*In this case, we will be using* Atom)
-* Github account
+* GitHub account
-  > * Sign into your gitHub account here [GitHub Sign-in](https://github.com/login ) using your gitHub account details.
+  > * Sign into your GitHub account here [GitHub Sign-in](https://github.com/login ) using your GitHub account details.
   > * If you do **NOT** have an account, you could create an account by signing up here [Join GitHub](https://github.com/join)

 * GitHub repository